 We were slaves to Pharaoh in Egypt, and the L-RD redeemed us with a mighty hand.
 If the Holy One, blessed be He, had not taken our fathers out of Egypt, then we, our children and our grandchildren, too, would be Pharaoh's slaves in Egypt.
 This is why, even though we might be wise, learned and experienced, though we might know the Torah well, it is our duty to tell the story of the outgoing from Egypt; and the Rabbis teach that the more one tells of the outgoing from Egypt, the more praiseworthy he is.
+The youngest child continues to ask, and the leader of of the Seder rep lies to the child.
+Child:

+-

-The youngest child continues to ask, and the leader of the Seder replies to the child.
-Child: Salvation is of the Jews.
-The Master of the house calling to those on the highways and byways to come to his feast should sound familiar.
-23 Numbers 9:14 On all other nights we eat either leavened or unleavened bread; why on this night do we eat only matzah which is unleavened bread?
+23 Numbers 9:14

+On all other nights we eat either leavened or unleavened bread; why on this night do we eat only matzah which is unleavened bread?

 Leader: